Dynamics of attractor transitions in Boolean networks under noise: Results

-In Fig.~\ref{fig2}(b), we show the average attractor stability, defined as $\mathrm{Tr}(M)/n_{\mathrm{att}}$, where $n_{\mathrm{att}}$ is the number of attractors in a given network.
+In Fig.~\ref{fig2}(b), we show the average attractor stability under local noise, defined as $\mathrm{Tr}(M)/n_{\mathrm{att}}$, where $n_{\mathrm{att}}$ is the number of attractors in a given network.
 This normalization is introduced because the number of attractors varies across different network instances and parameter settings.
 The results show that average attractor stability tends to decrease as the average sensitivity $s$ increases.
-Networks with different values of connectivity $k$ but the same value of sensitivity $s$ exhibit similar levels of attractor stability.
-This indicates that the sensitivity parameter $s$ plays a role as a more reliable predictor of network-level stability than $k$ or $p$ alone.
+The inset of Fig.~\ref{fig2}(b) shows the relation between $\mathrm{Tr}(M)/n_{\mathrm{att}}$ and the network size $N$, which appears nearly constant within the range studied.
+However, because the tested sizes are small, the nature of this size dependence requires further investigation.
+This behavior is also different from the global-noise case, where the attractor stability becomes $1/n_{\mathrm{att}}$ and is independent of $s$ and $k$.